 There are some essential travel items that I always have on my hostel packing list to ensure that I am safe and comfortable.
 However, a good hostel will also provide certain amenities, like bed sheets and perhaps a towel for rent, which means I don’t have to carry a sheet with me and even though I travel with a travel towel, I always rent one if it’s available because I miss real towels on the road!

 Lockers & Linens

 Both of these are non-negotiable for me.
 Lockers allow me to safely store my valuables while I sleep or go out for the day.
+Lockers are either stacked against a wall or some bunk beds have them underneath the bed.
+MAke sure to bring a lock to lock them up!
 Linens should also be provided, it not, I don’t stay.
 Towels usually aren’t included, but could be rented for a fee.

 Most hostels have WiFi, although its strength is questionable.
 This becomes a struggle if you want to teach English online (or stream Netflix) as the signal may not be strong enough.
 Especially when sharing the same WiFi with an entire hostel.
 The best way to ensure a strong WiFi connection to work, Skype with friends, or plan your next destination is by bringing your own.
 This portable WiFi works well!

 You may not know how secure a hostel is until arrival, but you can get an idea from reviews.
 Often times, if you’re staying in a dorm room, there isn’t a key for the room.
 Which makes those lockers even more essential.
 Sometimes there is a keypad lock on the door.
 I’ve stayed in places where the door doesn’t lock and there hasn’t been an issue.
 However, if you feel unsafe at all, just leave.
 Forget the deposit, or ask for a refund due to you feeling unsafe and leave.
 Then please write a review so we can avoid it!

 Not so Essential, but Still Priority Hostel Amenities